 I am an emerging visual artist.
 My photographic art is conceptual abstraction in nature.
 The idea behind the work is to create the invisible, visible.
 To uncover the unseen.
 To find inspiration in the everyday ordinary patterns in life and change the way we see them, the way we feel them.
 My goal is to eliminate any kind of visual reference to the real world in order to create works that refer only to themselves.

 Photography literally means, "drawing with light".
 Before photography, painters created art that was accurate representations of real life.
 Photography changed that in the mid 1800's.
-Photography could do a better job of depicting real life, so artists were relieved of their duty to realism and started to play with what would be called impressionism and later expressionism.
+Photography could do a better job of depicting real life, so artists were relieved of their duty to realism and started to play with what would be called impressionism, expressionism and other forms of non-realistic art.
 In a similar way, I wanted to reverse the realism of the camera's ability and set off on a journey to create impressionistic and expressionistic fine art using my camera.
 Today I am "painting with light" by moving/painting with the camera while exposing light, color, patterns and narrative.

 I have been a photographer most of my life.
 I started by wanting to stop time to take a better, closer look at life.
 That led me to focus on the things most people never see.
 I became moved more by exploring the details of the obvious, then of the obvious itself.
 Today, I am more interested in pure art from the camera, exploring other ways of seeing the world through a camera lens.
 I am always looking for what the camera can do when I give it free reign with no expectations.
 I love creating another form, another life that exists only through the use of the camera.
 Light is my partner.
 It calls to me and allows me to unveil/unleash the unseen abstract form that lies inside the beauty of the light, patterns and colors of the original object(s).